-First launched in 2015 the SANDWICH ARTS WEEK looks forward to its third successful year with its extensive exhibition of local artists work in St Peter’s Church and the celebration of Theatre, Film, Music, Writing and Poetry to be held in venues throughout the beautiful medieval town of Sandwich.
+First launched in 2015 the SANDWICH ARTS WEEK looks forward to its fourth successful year with its extensive exhibition of local artists work in St Peter’s Church and the celebration of Theatre, Film, Music, Writing and Poetry to be held in venues throughout the beautiful medieval town of Sandwich.

 Here is this years full programme for Arts Week 2017.

 FRIDAY SEPTEMBER 15th – The week will kick off on with an exciting production of Shakespeare’s THE TEMPEST at St Mary’s Arts Centre presented by PHOEBUS FIRE, a Kent-based performing arts community interest company helping local and national non-profit organisations and charities to raise money for good causes.
 All profits from the production are going towards Catching Lives to help with their Open Centre and their winter night shelter project.
 Tickets from https://www.eventbrite.co.uk/e/the-tempest-tickets-36075001300

 SEPTEMBER 16th to the 23rd – St Peter’s Church in the centre of Sandwich displaying the work of OVER 40 LOCAL AND SANDWICH BASED ARTISTS (and guest artists from Sandwich’s twinned town Honfleur in France) much of which will be available for purchase will be officially opened by the Mayor of Sandwich.

 As well, throughout the week, local sculptors will be displaying and working on their new projects and it is planned that portrait painters will be setting up their easels and creating a portrait as visitors look on.